Fibromyalgia is a chronic condition that’s commonly characterized by chronic widespread pain. Fatigue can also be a major complaint.

 Start keeping a written or electronic record of your fatigue level each day.
 Record what you ate, when you woke up, and when you went to bed, along with any activities you did that day.

-You can then use that information to avoid doing the things that tend to make you more tired.
+You can then use that information to avoid or limit the things that tend to make you more tired.

 2. Exercise regularly

 Finding the motivation to exercise can be hard when you’re tired or in pain, but exercise is one of the most effective ways to manage fatigue.
-Exercise may also help reduce fibromyalgia pain.
+Exercise may also help reduce fibromyalgia pain if done properly.

 Exercising helps increase your muscle mass and strength, as well as your overall health.
 As an added bonus, the endorphin release you experience during exercise can also improve your quality of sleep and increase your energy.

-If you’re unsure of where to begin, try starting with just 30 minutes of walking per day and then slowly increase the pace and duration over time.
+If you’re unsure of where to begin, try starting with just 5 minutes of walking per day and then slowly increase the pace and duration over time.
+Discuss any changes in your exercise regimen with your doctor.

 3. Change your diet